 RevOps projects can be overwhelming for beginners, but don't let that discourage you!
 With the right approach, you can tackle the complex and multi-faceted nature of CRM, database, system, or workflow optimization.
 Luckily, during a recent HUG webinar hosted by HubSpot, our Senior Manager of RevOps, Beth Abbott, shared valuable insights to keep in mind when embarking on your first RevOps project.

-Creating Alignment on Project Objectives and Business Impact
+Creating Alignment on Project Objectives and Impact

 When it comes to moving on a big RevOps initiative, internal alignment should be a top priority.
 Without proper alignment, the project can quickly become derailed, causing delays and potential issues down the line.
 There are several items to consider here: